History of newspapers in Korea: Left-right confrontational press

 The number of printing facilities immediately after Korea's liberation from Japanese rule was very small as most of them belonged to the Japanese.
 The Communist Party of Korea not only received the Gonozawa Printing Office in Sogong-dong, Seoul, which was the best facility at the time, but also recruited the publishing labor union.

-The Chosun Ilbo was the first daily newspaper in Seoul after the August 15 Liberation, and on September 8, left-wing reporters from the Gyeongseong Ilbo, the official newspaper of the Japanese Government-General of Korea, were founded as tabloid Korean newspapers.
+The Chosun Ilbo was the first daily newspaper in Seoul after the August 15 Liberation, and on September 8, left-wing reporters from the Keijō Nippō, the official newspaper of the Japanese Government-General of Korea, were founded as tabloid Korean newspapers.

 The Liberation Daily was founded in 1945 by the Central Committee of the Communist Party of Korea in Seoul.

 1960–1980: Military government

 After May 16, 1961, the military government conducted a complete overhaul of newspapers and news agencies.
 A year later, the military government strongly pushed ahead with its media policy to reform the structure of the media, announcing a 25-point "press policy" and "press policy implementation standards".
 The Dong-A and Chosun incident occurred due to the intervention of government authorities, the press freedom protection movement, the suppression of advertisements, and labor-management conflicts.